MichalSlawin/EquipmentUI/README.md

 # Equipment UI

 UI for player's equipment.
 Drag and drop items between slots.
+Each item has defence or attack property.
+Equipping it changes player's statistics.

 Used free Unity assets:
 - RPG inventory icons by REXARD